By Richard L. Sherman

 “We ate with the family right here in the farmhouse,” he recalled.
 “We had lunch and dinner with Clara and Joe, served on their dining room table.
 Joe and Clara were very nice to us.”

 Gunther Schroer, another Afrika Korps alumnus, recalled his Kansas years in the warmest of terms.
 One of his assignments took him to the Klaassen farm in Whitewater, where he and three other prisoners did farm work in the fall of 1944.
 Prisoner and farm family bonded and kept in touch for years after Schroer had returned to his native Essen, which had been devastated by Allied bombers.
-(Get a deeper look inside the fighting in the European Theater with WWII History magazine.)

 Food was in such short supply in Essen that Schroer wrote to the Klaassens for help.
 The kindly Mennonite Kansans responded by sending Schroer packages of flour, rice, and corn.
 In the years since the war, the Klaassens and Schroer have nurtured the bond they forged in those unusual times.
 They met in Holland in 1977 and again in Kansas, when Schroer returned for a visit, laden with gifts.